 Ms. Bourque is a director of the Corporation and a member of the Audit Committee since 2015.
-She currently is a Board member of Alimentation Couche-Tard Inc. From 2005 to 2015, she was Vice-President, Public Affairs and Global Communications at CAE Inc. Prior to 2005; she was a partner at NATIONAL Public Relations.
+She currently is a member of the Board and of the Human Resources and Corporate Governance committee of Alimentation Couche-Tard Inc and a member of the Board, of the Audit committee and Chair of the Human Resources and Corporate Governance committee of The Hydropothecary Corporation.
+Since 2016, Ms. Bourque is Québec Chair of Hill+Knowlton Strategies.
+From 2005 to 2015, she was Vice-President, Public Affairs and Global Communications at CAE Inc. Prior to 2005; she was a partner at NATIONAL Public Relations.